 We blamed teething for every crying fit our baby had, never mind that not a single tooth popped out until one week after his first birthday.
 Still, Sophie the teething giraffe came in handy because he really did like to chew on her.
 Now he also likes to squish her and hear the funny sounds she makes.

-Pros: Durable, great for teething and biting
+Pros: Durable, useful for teething and biting

-Cons: The orange spots are starting to fade
+Cons: The orange spots are fading

 15. Activity triangle